Phnom-Project/projectNote-/CyberSecurity/Readme.md

         - If an attacker clicks a “Forgotten password” link and types in an email address to request a password-reset link, the response message on the page shouldn’t reveal whether a reset email was sent.
 This prevents the attacker from knowing whether that email address is tied to an account on your site.
 Keep the message neutral: something like **Check your inbox**.
         - Attackers may also use timing attacks to enumerate users by measuring HTTP response times.
 Hashing a password is a time-consuming operation;
     - #### Implementing CAPTCHA
+- #### Session Hijacking
+    - ##### Cross-Site Scripting
+        - An attacker will try to use JavaScript injected into a user’s browser to read the user’s cookies and send them to an external web server that the attacker controls.
+The attacker will then harvest these cookies as they appear in the web server’s log file, and then cut and paste the cookie values into a browser session—or more likely, add them to a script—to perform actions under the hacked user’s session.
+        - 🔐To defuse session hijacking via cross-site scripting, mark all cookies as HttpOnly in the Set-Cookie header.
+This tells the browser not to make cookies available to JavaScript code.
+        ```
+        Set-Cookie: session_id=278283910977381992837; HttpOnly
+        ```
+    - ##### Man-in-the-Middle Attacks
+        - An attacker can also steal cookies by using a man-in-the-middle attack: the attacker finds a way to sit between the browser and the web server and read network traffic as it passes back and forth.
+To protect against cookie theft via man-in-the-middle attacks, your website should use HTTPS.
+        - 🔐After you’ve enabled HTTPS on the web server, you should mark your cookies as Secure, as shown below, so the browser knows to never send unencrypted cookies over HTTP.
+        ```
+        Set-Cookie: session_id=278283910977381992837; Secure
+        ```
+    - #####
+    - #####